-Consequences for Unexcused Absences
+Consequences for Absences

-Consequences will be assigned for unexcused absences.
+Consequences will be assigned for absences not related to Senate File 2435.
 The expectation is for students to attend all class periods as assigned.
-Consequences may include loss of privileges, detentions, in-school suspension, etc. Frequent absences may lead to a student attendance contract.
-Students shall attend school unless excused by a building administrator and/or attendance team.
+Consequences may include loss of privileges, detentions, in-school suspension, etc. Frequent absences may lead to a Parent Engagement Meeting and/or Absenteeism Prevention Plan.
+Students shall attend school unless excused by a building administrator.
 Absences which are not approved by the administration may be unexcused absences.

 Students are subject to disciplinary action for unexcused absences.
 A student absent without permission is considered truant.
 Truant students may be reported to law enforcement officials, and the student may be referred to the Department of Transportation for possible driver's license suspension.
 Repeated truancies may result in loss of credit and possible exclusion from school.